 - Measures range – distance to the child

 - Long life – no recalibration needed, no dust or dirt sensitive lenses

 - Hidden – inside a door, seat or dashboard

 - Safe – extremely low emission levels

 What’s more, the X4M300 occupancy sensor module single-handedly ‘debunks’ radar.
 It takes care of the radar, the antenna, the PCB and signal processing algorithm design.
-There’s a complete hardware and software development kit too (the X4M03).
+There is a complete hardware and software development kit too (the X4M03).
 The hard work has been done.

-To find out more about hot car deaths, I would strongly recommend that you visit www.kidsandcars.org, a charitable organisation in the USA that’s committed to keeping children safe in and around cars.
+To find out more about hot car deaths, I would strongly recommend that you visit www.kidsandcars.org, a charitable organization in the U.S. that’s committed to keeping children safe in and around cars.